Advanced Options

 Example Setups

 Folks in the community have shared their builds.
-Drop yours in the EF Discord and we'll feature it here.
+Drop yours in the EF Discord (not in the Discord? join at discord.gg/electricforest first) and we'll feature it here.

 Cube Totem Mount